TravelByRocket/kj6-dev/content/atlas/syllabus.md

 Consider:
 * AI only knows SwiftUI at an OK level, it's going to be wrong at times
-* Swift Intelligence (similar to Copilot) will soon be generally available to all Apple developers and it wil be trained on proprietary information from Appl's framework code.
+* Swift Intelligence (similar to Copilot) will soon be generally available to all Apple developers and it wil be trained on proprietary information from Apple's framework code.
 * Future success as a developer probably means working well with AI
     * Cal Newport's book *Deep Work*: "In this new economy, three groups will have a particular advantage: (1) those who can **work well and creatively with intelligent machines**, (2) those who are the best at what they do, and (3) those with access to capital. (p.
 28)